dhibbin/LexiSelect/docs/daily logs/week4/Wednesday July 24.md

 - Confusion about why watchers weren't being triggered when watching an array of reactive interfaces, turns out I need to set deep to true for the watcher
 - Tried setting up a dragger for the textbar component so I can drag the input/output bar up and down to expand the text boxes within it
 	- Need to get back to this later

+TextTree MVP and adding custom inputs to branches
+- Setup emits and props necessary for new branches to be created whenever an alternative token is selected or a new response is requested
+- Added system where clicking on tokens allows the typing in of custom tokens
+- TextBar output tab properly displays the content of all the branches
+- Each text area in the output tab allows the user to continue generation for that branch